Skip to main content

 Get X402 Access Token

-Generate an access token for a plan:
+Generate an access token for a plan with delegated permissions:

 nvm x402token get-x402-access-token <plan-id>